 You took your money back.
 You took your profit back, and they got an extra $25,000 in their pocket, and the end buyer has an amazing, beautiful house.

 Now, if you’re a real estate agent or a hybrid investor/agent who offers that service, can you tell me that you would not be winning in your market big time because every seller would want to work with you?

 The answer is you would 100% be winning.

 How Much Money Are You Leaving on the Table?

-How many leads are you giving up as an investor or an agent because you’re trying to fit everything in that pretty little box for the MLS or for the investor side of things and you’re completely ignoring the other side of the market that’s going to keep growing and growing and growing as the iBuyers really penetrate the market more?
+How many leads are you giving up as an investor or an agent because you’re trying to fit everything in that pretty little box for the MLS or the investor side of things.
+You’re completely ignoring the other side of the market that’s going to keep growing and growing and growing as the iBuyers really penetrate the market more?

-And we want to help you increase your ROI, leverage more of your leads into deals, grow your business without having to grow your activity, and serve more sellers, launch a hybrid site here on Carrot.
+And we want to help you increase your ROI, leverage more of your leads into deals, grow your business without growing your activity, and serve more sellers, launch a hybrid site here on Carrot.

 Post in the comments section below what you’re doing right now.

-We’d love to collaborate with you guys, answer your questions, and help you do hybrid leading into the new year.
+We’d love to collaborate, answer your questions, and help you do hybrid leading into the new year.